The birth control patch is a thin, beige, 1¾-inch (4½-centimeter)

 ovulation (the release of an egg from the ovaries during a girl's monthly cycle).

-If an egg isn't released, a woman can't get pregnant because there's nothing for the
+If an egg isn't released, a girl can't get pregnant because there's nothing for a

-The hormones in the patch also thicken the cervical mucus (the mucus produced by
+The hormones in the patch also thicken the mucus produced in the cervix, making

-for sperm to enter the uterus and reach any eggs that may have been released.
+it difficult for sperm to enter and reach any eggs that may have been released.
 The

-hormones in the patch can also sometimes affect the lining of the uterus so that if
+hormones can also sometimes affect the lining of the uterus so that if the egg is

 Like other birth control methods that use hormones, such as the birth

-ring, the birth control patch is used based on a young woman's monthly menstrual
+control ring, a girl uses the birth control patch based on her monthly menstrual

 cycle.
-She applies the patch on the first day of her menstrual cycle or the first
+She puts on the patch on the first day of her menstrual cycle or the first

 Sunday after her menstrual cycle begins.
 She will change the patch on her skin once